-Dear <
+Dear

 We are writing with important information regarding a recent security incident.
-The privacy and security of the personal information we maintain is of the utmost importance to Hyphen, LLC.
-We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take appropriate measures to protect your information.
+The privacy and security of the personal information we maintain is of the utmost importance to Radius Financial Group.
+We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your personal information.